How to treat a torn disc

-Some patients may also find relief from alternative treatments such as herbal supplements, acupuncture, massage therapy, chiropractics, yoga, and Pilates.
-Often, patients choose to follow these treatments in conjunction with the conservative therapies prescribed by their doctors, while others choose to utilize alternative methods as primary treatments.
+Some patients may also find relief from alternative treatments such as herbal supplements, acupuncture, massage therapy, chiropractics, yoga and Pilates.
+Often, patients choose to follow these treatments in conjunction with the conservative therapies prescribed by their physicians, while others choose to utilize alternative methods as primary treatments.

-If you suspect that you may be suffering from a torn disc, be sure to visit your primary care physician.
+If you suspect that you may have a torn disc, be sure to visit your primary care physician.
 Your physician will be able to properly diagnose your condition and determine the best course of treatment for you and your particular needs.